The Trust Protocol brings quantifiable and verifiable goals and measurements to responsible cotton production

 Last month, the Trust Protocol was added to Textile Exchange’s list of 36 preferred fibers and materials that more than 170 participating brands and retailers can select from as part of Textile Exchange’s Material Change Index program.

 The Seam, a leading provider of food and agriculture software solutions and Qualified Data Management Partner (QDMP) with Field to Market, was engaged to develop the Trust Protocol, after it was named technology partner of the initiative in November 2018 by the National Cotton Council and the COTTON USA Sustainability Task Force.
-The platform includes a mass-balance chain of custody model and a bale registration and verification process that digitally links cotton production to the sustainability profile of the producer.
+The platform includes a Verified Trackable Equivalency Solution and a bale registration and verification process that digitally links cotton production to the sustainability profile of the producer.

 35 Years of Continuous Improvements